why you might want a personal site

 “but maya no one will see my updates!”

 Do not underestimate how freeing this is… but if you still want an update you can let people know about, you can make those as posts!
 Then anyone who follows your posts using RSS will get the heads up to go check out your pages.
 Maybe they’ll click around a bit while they’re visiting.
 Isn’t that a less stressful idea than having to publish polished drafts so they’ll show up perfect in people’s social media timelines?
+Being able to tweak things and nudge them in directions over time has been great for me in this site.

 I’ve been on the internet since I was 14 (11 years ago).
 The first 7 years were spent a capital-L lurker: part of the vast 90% who merely scrolls without engaging beyond a like or upvote. […]